 The water-to-coffee ratio is an important factor for brewing coffee.
 However, when preparing the perfect espresso pull, we measure the coffee input and beverage output.
 The dose and coffee size will go a long way to determine how you measure the coffee and beverage input for a perfect yield.
 It may be best to shoot about two ounces of espresso out just enough to fill a shot glass.
 If you would prefer weighing the dose for the espresso shot, starting out with 30 grams will give you the perfect yield.

-Espresso Coffee Grind
+Espresso and Coffee Grind

 Coffee beans must be cut into smaller pieces before you can go on with brewing your espresso shot.
 Making the best espresso demands a finer grind than the regular coffee brewing methods and the finer the coarseness of the coffee grind, the more the available extraction surface area.
 When coffee is ground to small fine pieces like talcum powder, the target compounds can easily be extracted – though not everyone may love how quickly the extraction takes place.

 There should be a balance between the texture of the coffee particles and the extraction time.
 Even when your espresso is produced from a quality bean, the coffee must have a fine grind as a coarse grind may make the coffee bland and near tasteless.
-When the coffee grind is too fine, the coffee could become too bitter due to the extraction of high levels of organic acids.
+When the coffee grind is too fine, the coffee could become too bitter due to the extraction of high levels of acids.

 For extraction to be even, tamp is another important factor.
 If your coffee grind is compacted with a tamper, the flow of water could be restricted, forcing the interaction of water and coffee.
 Hence, a firm, yet level tamp is crucial to for the extraction to be even – producing quality, tasteful coffee.

 Temperature is a huge determinant of the rates of extraction and solubility.
 The ideal temperature for how to make the best espresso ranges between 195-205°F and this temperature can be controlled in some espresso machines.
-Temperature also affects the solubility of caffeine content to some extent and it strongly affects the solubility of organic acids.
+Temperature also affects the solubility of caffeine content to some extent and it strongly affects the solubility of acids.